Drug Detox London & Essex

 Recovery, where there is a dependence, always starts with detoxification.
 Detox is far from easy to achieve in the community; but within our Lighthouse detox clinic, we can make sure that you are as comfortable as possible and ensure your safety each and every step of the way.

+Attempting to detox oneself can go horribly wrong and result in unpleasant withdrawal symptoms.
 Inpatient medical detox is clinically proven to be the safest method of withdrawing from drug dependence.

 Call us now to find out exactly how we can help you or a loved one to overcome a drug problem.

 Do I Need A Medical Drug Detox?

 If you have a dependence to a drug, of any kind, then a medical detox is the safest way to come off the drug.
 It is also the most successful way, as temptation is removed and drug cravings are reduced dramatically with the assistance of detox medication.

 You may be wondering if you have a dependence; displaying any of the following signs and symptoms of drug dependence, strongly indicates that you would benefit from a full medical inpatient drug detox:

 - You take drugs every day